KarolinaKedzior/SumulatorACO/README.md

 # SumulatorACO
-Project created using Unity Engine simulating behaviour of ant colony trying to find the shortest path beenween ant hill and food.
+Project created using Unity Engine simulating behaviour of ant colony trying to find the shortest path between ant hill and food.

 /src - scripts used in Unity project.
 /bin - contains executable file.